-This post on Choosing to Suffer was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Choosing to Suffer was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Suffering is a part of life.
 However, we typically try to avoid it if possible.
 Nobody enjoys suffering.
 It can be extremely painful, unbearable, gut-wrenching, and is simply never a pleasant experience.
 If we could choose to never suffer again, I’m sure almost all of us would.
 Yet, that is just not how life works sometimes.

 Jesus himself knows this better than anybody else.
 Before he was crucified, he prayed to God, “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
 Jesus was aware of the immense suffering he was about to face.
 He knew he was going to be whipped, flogged, and crucified in an excruciatingly painful manner.
 He knew he would take on the burden of all sin in the world and be separated from God for a moment when he made this sacrifice, and that this would be more painful than one could ever imagine.
 The human side of him did not want to face this suffering.
 In fact, Jesus was so anxious as he prepared for his death that “His sweat was like drops of blood falling to the ground.”
 (The sweating of blood is actually a real medical condition called hematidrosis caused by extreme fear and stress.)